Peakboard/peakboard.github.io/content/_hub/Peakboard_Hub_online/en-hub-online_powerautomate.md

 The message can consist of static input as well as dynamic blocks.
 Click on the [+] symbol to open the pop-up and select blocks in the [Dynamic content] (3) area to add them to the message.
 Use the [Expression] tab (4) to add predefined functions or write your own custom function.
 These options allow you to implement even complex requirements.
-Under [Show advanced options](5) you can add more Slack specific settings to the message.
+Under [Show advanced options] (5) you can add more Slack specific settings to the message.

 ![Create message](/assets/images/hub/en_hub_powerautomate-07.png)